BryllieBrinkley/SwiftDataFlashCards/README.md

 # SwiftDataFlashcards

-SwiftDataFlashcards, built using SwiftUI and SwiftData is a simple yet powerful iOS app that allows users to create, manage, and study flashcards.
+SwiftDataFlashcards, built using SwiftUI and SwiftData, is a simple yet powerful iOS app that allows users to create, manage, and study flashcards.

 ## Features